Residential Projects

 Speaking during the signing ceremony in Nairobi, Suraya Group CEO Pete Muraya said that the project was targeting all job groups and that the end product would be managed by the government.

-“We are addressing all types of housing where we are targeting from a million shillings or less and going all the way up to senior servants who may want a bigger stand alone house on a quarter of an acre,” Mr Muraya said.
+“We are addressing all types of housing where we are targeting from a million shillings or less and going all the way up to senior servants who may want a bigger stand-alone house on a quarter of an acre,” Mr Muraya said.

-The project which targets the disciplined forces, parastatal officials, civil servants and county government employees will help ease the the housing deficit for government employees especially in Nairobi through a tenant-purchase scheme.
+The project which targets the disciplined forces, parastatal officials, civil servants, and county government employees will help ease the the housing deficit for government employees especially in Nairobi through a tenant-purchase scheme.

-While the country needs at least 200,000 new units annually, only a paltry 50,000 units are built – which has led to the high cost of housing the country.
+While the country needs at least 200,000 new units annually, only a paltry 50,000 units are built – which has led to the high cost of housing in the country.

-“By freeing up land for the construction of thousands of housing units, the national and county governments will help bring the cost of owing a home down by a significant margin as well as regulate the prices in the market,” said Mr Muraya.
+“By freeing up land for the construction of thousands of housing units, the national and county governments will help bring the cost of owning a home down by a significant margin as well as regulate the prices in the market,” said Mr Muraya.

 The project will take 18 months to complete with the initial phase scheduled to commence in February 2017 in Nairobi before being rolled out to other counties.